vives-webapplications-2018/vue-project-nootnoot/README.md

 The server keeps a current state and a history of every change to the canvas.
 These transactions include coordinates, color, author and date.

+## original idea from place

+Place was a collaborative project and social experiment hosted on the social networking site Reddit that began on April Fools' Day 2017.
+The experiment involved an online canvas of one million (1000x1000) pixel squares, located at a subreddit called /r/place, which registered users could edit by changing the color of a single pixel from a 16-colour palette.
+After each pixel was placed, a timer prevented the user from placing any pixels for a period of time varying from 5 to 20 minutes.[1]

+The experiment was ended by Reddit administrators around 72 hours after its creation, on 3 April 2017.[2]
+Over 1 million unique users edited the canvas, placing a total of approximately 16 million tiles, and, at the time the experiment was ended, had over 90,000 users viewing or editing it.[3]
+The Place subreddit was archived on 19 April 2017.

+our idea is the same but a bit smaller and you are able to submit your pixel to the led pixel board.